On the size of k-irreducible triangulations

 \subparagraph*{Related works.} Many articles in computational geometry in the last twenty years have been targeted at understanding topologically meaningful curves on surfaces, from the perspectives of both algorithms and combinatorics.
 We refer to the dedicated chapter by \'Eric Colin de Verdi\`ere in the handbook of computational geometry~\cite{c-ctgs-18} for a survey of this active field of research.
 Our proof techniques deal specifically with families of curves in minimal position on surfaces, a problem for which polynomial-time algorithms have been recently provided by Chang and de Mesmay~\cite{chang2022tightening}, and Dubois~\cite{dubois2024making}.
 The study of systolic properties of surfaces through the lens of such systems of curves has been instrumental in recent works of Cossarini~\cite{cossarini2020discrete} and Cossarini and Sabourau~\cite{cossarini2023minimal}.
 The medial graph construction connects homotopy of curves with electrical moves, as studied in Chang and Erickson~\cite{chang2017untangling}, Chang, Cossarini and Erickson~\cite{chang2019lower} and Aranguri, Chang and Fridman~\cite{aranguri2022untangling}.
 Very recently, Delecroix, Fontaine and Lazarus~\cite{delecroix2025computation} have made algorithmic Schrijver's concept of \emph{kernel}~\cite{Sch92}, which generalizes our $k$-irreducible triangulations to metric structures which are extremal with respect to the entire set of lengths of non-contractible curves (the \emph{length spectrum}).

 \subparagraph*{Organization of the paper.} After some preliminaries in Section~\ref{S:prelim}, we first explain how Theorem~\ref{th:size-k-irreducible-system} implies Theorem~\ref{th:main} in Section~\ref{S:irred}.
 Then the main ingredient is Proposition~\ref{pr:filling-systoles} proven in Section~\ref{S:results}.
 Namely given a system of curves that is geodesically $k$-covered, it shows the existence of $O(g)$ curves of length at most $2k$ filling $S$.
 This immediately yields a first bound (Theorem~\ref{th:vertices-number-systolic}), albeit one not linear in $g$.
-Section~\ref{S:linear} introduces additional combinatorial tools to obtain the tight bound of Theorem~\ref{th:size-k-irreducible-system}, and Section~\ref{S:nonorientable} explains how to extend our results to non-orientable surfaces.
+Section~\ref{S:linear} introduces additional combinatorial tools to obtain the tight bound of Theorem~\ref{th:size-k-irreducible-system}, and Section~\ref{S:nonorientable} discusses the case of non-orientable surfaces.